imsouza/gulpfile-config/README.md

 # Gulpfile Config

-A personal gulpfile config for web applications
+A personal gulpfile configuration for web applications

 ## Usage